 The Deploy-Time Friction

 But during redeploys, the container filesystem was replaced.
 The solid_cache_entries table disappeared with it.
-The next request attempting to read a fragment triggered a 500.
+The next request attempting to read a cached entry triggered a 500.

 Content publishing was file-based and unaffected.
 Caching, however, was container-bound.